What you should know about bareboat sailing in Croatia?

 The influence of the Mediterranean climate makes sailing in Croatia and the Adriatic possible throughout the year.
 Charter season is running from April to November.
 Bareboat sailing is also possible outside this period, noting that most of the vessels are under maintenance and service during the winter.
 Out of charter season, most of the facilities on the islands, like marinas and restaurants are close, but you can berth in the city ports.

 Weather conditions for sailing vary by season.
 Spring and autumn are characterized mainly by north and south winds, while in the summer most frequent are western and southwestern winds.
-In the off-peak season, April, May, October, prices are much lower and also much less boats at sea.
+In the off-peak season, April, May, October, prices are much lower, and also much less boats at sea.

 Sailing boats (monohulls) and catamarans are available from all major European ship manufacturers, Beneteau, Jeanneau, Bavaria, Dufour, Catana, Elan, Lagoon, Fountain Pajot.
 But also Croatian brands like Salona, More, D&D Kufner.

 For most of the vessels area of navigation is within the territorial waters of the Republic of Croatia, while some charter companies, under certain conditions, also offer bareboat vessels outside the Republic of Croatia.
-This gives you a possibility of sailing to Italy or Montenegro.
+This gives you the possibility of sailing to Italy or Montenegro.

 When renting a bareboat, the charterer is obliged to leave a security deposit at check in.
 The amount of the security deposit depends on the size and value of the vessel, typically € 1000-5000.
 The security deposit is returned at check out completely if there is no damage to the vessel caused by the skipper or his crew.
 More about check in/out procedure.

 It is advisable for each skipper to arrange skipper insurance with one of the insurance companies.
 One of the best known in Europe is the Yacht pool Intentional.
 Although, even when you have skipper insurance, you will leave a security deposit at check in.
-In case of damage settlement, with the proper documentation and invoice you can get a refund for the paid insurance claim.
+In case of damage settlement, with the proper documentation and invoice, you can get a refund for the paid insurance claim.
 If you are planning a bareboat sailing trip to Croatia, please feel free to contact us, we will be happy to assist you!